gperdrizet/hill_climber/_sources/quickstart.rst.txt

 Monitoring Progress
 -------------------

-For longer runs, monitor progress with live plots:
+For longer runs, progress plots are automatically shown after each batch:

 .. code-block:: python